nrwl/nx/docs/shared/monorepo-affected.md

 nx e2e client-e2e
 ```

 Now imagine, `admin` depends on `admin-feature-permissions`.
-If we make a change to `admin-feature-permissions`, we need to make sure nothing in the workspace is broken unintentionally.
+If we make a change to `admin-feature-permissions`, we not only need to make sure that `admin-feature-permissions` still functions as intended.
+We also need to make sure nothing that depends on `admin-feature-permissions` such as `admin` is broken unintentionally.

 Typically, you would do it like this: